WizArdZ3658/WizArdZ3658/README.md

 ## I'm SomnAth Pal
 - A Computer Science undergraduate, currently in final year.
-- I've worked as a Full Stack Developer and a Back End Developer (as an intern).
+- I've worked as a Full Stack Developer and Back End Developer (as an intern).
 - Actively searching for a 6-month internship.

 ## Tech stack I've worked with